jmerkle1/MerkleLabGIS/README.md

 ### Extract Daily SNODAS
 The Extract Daily SNODAS function processes data from SNODAS and extracts specific daily metrics for given geographic points and dates.
-Provide point spatial data, a column representing date as POSIXct, desired SNODAS metrics (SWE or SnowDepth), and a date range to run our daily SNODAS function.
+Provide point spatial data, a column representing date as POSIXct, desired SNODAS metrics (SWE or SnowDepth) to run our daily SNODAS function.
 The function extracts metric values for the provided points.

 ```
 #Sample data